Neon Creations, has almost 30 years’ experience in the design and manufacture of custom made neon signs, neon lights and neon art.

 Catherine met with Bolton Council’s Business Growth Advisor, Jonathan Crabtree who suggested that there was specialist manufacturing support available for them.

 Catherine explains: “At first we didn’t think there was anything to help with.
 The business was ticking along nicely, we were making money, had a full order book and were at production capacity - in fact we were turning work away.

 “Clearly that was the opportunity − to find a way to take on this extra business.”

-“We were encouraged us to give our trainee additional responsibility.
+“Our advisor also encouraged us to give our trainee additional responsibility.
 She’s been with the business for a while, but the work is very niche and it was a risk to handover the more technical work.
 It’s proved a huge success, and her work has developed so rapidly that she is now at a good enough standard to work on our bespoke commercial pieces.”